 Dentures are replacement teeth mounted on a polymer base to give them the appearance of natural teeth and gum tissue.
-Beck Dental Care will work with a trusted modern dental lab to create your denture restoration.
+Beck Dental Care works with a trusted modern dental lab to create your denture restoration.
 Our lab uses high-quality materials to create exceptionally lifelike dentures that will look, feel, and function like your natural smile.
 Depending on your unique situation, we may recommend one of the following options:

 A partial denture is a dental prosthetic designed to replace multiple missing teeth while fitting in comfortably among a patient’s remaining teeth, much like a piece of a puzzle.
 They are all entirely custom-made, and they consist of ceramic teeth attached to a metal-support structure covered in a gum-colored material to help the denture blend in.
 They’re held in place within the mouth using small metal claps that loop around the remaining teeth.

-If you are missing an entire row of teeth on either your upper and/or lower jaw, a full denture is a relatively quick and affordable way to replace them all at once.
+If you are missing an entire row of teeth on your upper and/or lower jaw, a full denture is a relatively quick and affordable way to replace them all at once.
 An acrylic, gum-colored base it used to support an entire row of prosthetic teeth, and it simply sits on top of the gums, staying in place thanks to natural suction and perhaps a little denture adhesive.
 With them, we can drastically improve a patient’s ability to speak and eat with confidence.